AlexJReid/blog/content/posts/monoblok/index.md

 It's just a toy but the applications are endless.
 Swap office temperature sensors for market data ticks where you want to deadband out the noise and only emit on meaningful moves, fleet telemetry from a few thousand vehicles where most of the GPS jitter is uninteresting, IoT estates with flaky sensors that need smoothing before anyone trusts the readings, gaming or trading dashboards where late-joining clients shouldn't have to wait for the next event to see current state. **Same primitives, different domain.**

-There are a few loose ends to tidy up: a TTL on last-value cache entries so stale state doesn't linger forever or grow unbounded, proper structured logging, the leaf-node path mentioned earlier (potentially as an actual NATS leaf rather than a bespoke bridge) so it can plug into a real cluster cleanly, and a resilience story for when the process inevitably falls over.
+There are a few loose ends to tidy up: a TTL on last-value cache entries so stale state doesn't linger forever or grow unbounded, proper structured logging, and a resilience story for when the process inevitably falls over.

 The code lives at [github.com/lexvicacom/monoblok](https://github.com/lexvicacom/monoblok) and there are both x86 and ARM Linux builds ready to go on the [releases page](https://github.com/lexvicacom/monoblok/releases) if you want to skip the build step and give it a spin.